The Fenwick Island Police Department is now hiring for a Seasonal Parking Enforcement Officer More Info

 Council Terminology:

-• Public Hearings – are held to receive public comment on important issues and/or issues requiring a public hearing by State statute.
+• Public Hearings – Held to receive public comment on important issues and/or issues requiring a public hearing by State statute.
 Citizens wishing to comment may speak after being recognized by the Mayor.
 After all persons have spoken, the hearing is closed to public comment.
 The Council then proceeds with its deliberation and decision making.

-• Public Participation – provides an opportunity for citizens to address the Council regarding any issue.
+• Public Participation – Provides an opportunity for citizens to address the Council regarding any issue.
 Speakers must state name and address for the record each time.